get started?

 Orthodontic problems such as crowding of the teeth, too much space between the teeth, jaw growth problems, protruding teeth, and bad bites can be inherited or caused by injury to the mouth, early or late loss of baby teeth, or thumb-sucking habits.
 Fortunately, early orthodontic treatment can address problems like these before they result in low self-esteem, trouble chewing, and difficulty enunciating clearly.

 It's also worth noting that early orthodontic treatment can sometimes prevent the need for tooth extractions and oral surgery down the line.
-In other words, receiving early orthodontic treatment as a child can help prevent the need for orthodontics as an adult as well as leave little to no chance for extraction or surgery in the future.
+In other words, receiving early orthodontic treatment as a child can help prevent the need for orthodontics as an adult, as well as leave little to no chance for extraction or surgery in the future.

 If we have identified your child as a candidate for Phase 1 treatment at Struble Orthodontics, chances are that they have a dental issue that won’t be resolved on its own.
 In fact, waiting can allow the problem to get worse, requiring more costly and uncomfortable treatments to solve.
 A few crooked or crowded teeth are easily correctable with little discomfort if caught early.
 This gives your child a better chance of developing a healthy smile on their own or prepares them for further orthodontic treatment once they’re ready.